bloodybowlers/UkeGeeks/README.md

 # Installation

 Nothing special here, you need Apache / Php.
-Mod_rewrite is really recommanded too (for prettier url).
+Mod_rewrite is really recommended too (for prettier url).

 Just download the source and unzip-it (or use git clone) on your hosting space.